 Demographic data regarding characteristics of these target populations for the metropolitan planning area is gathered and distributed into MORPC's traffic analysis zones.
 This is done so that the data can be further analyzed through the travel demand model.
-The analyses result in the identification of planning measurements that can be used to identify geographic areas of high densities of target populations.
+The analyses result in the identification of planning measurements that can be used to identify geographic areas of high densities of target populations and monitor the impacts of transportation plans and projects

-3. PUBLIC INVOLVEMENT
+3. PUBLIC PARTICIPATION

-An effective public involvement process is a cornerstone to due process protection under the law.
-The rationale is the desire for a public involvement process that proactively seeks and is open to addressing the needs of all persons, including those traditionally underserved.
+An effective public participation process is a cornerstone to due process protection under the law.
+The rationale is the desire for a public participation process that proactively seeks and is open to addressing the needs of all persons, including those traditionally underserved or underrepresented.
 Furthermore, the rationale is to provide public access and the opportunity for input in the development of agency programming.